Cyfrin/moccasin/docs/source/moccasin_toml.rst

     my_key = "{$ETHERSCAN_API_KEY}"

-You can learn more about each of the sections of the `gaboon.toml` file in their respective documentation.
+You can learn more about each of the sections of the `moccasin.toml` file in their respective documentation.

 - `Project <project>`_
 - `Network <network>`_
 - `Dependencies <dependencies>`_

-You can also see a full example of a `gaboon.toml` in the :doc:`all gaboon toml parameters <all_gaboon_toml_parameters>` documentation.
+You can also see a full example of a `moccasin.toml` in the :doc:`all moccasin toml parameters <all_moccasin_toml_parameters>` documentation.

 Extra Data
 ==========